What “I’m Just Looking” Actually Means

 For the F&I manager who has a non-committal car buyer in their office, and to the service advisor whose customer puts off maintenance until ‘next time’, it’s a slightly different objection with the same motive: the customer hasn’t seen the value in the product.

 An opening still exists to expose the underlying concern and to expand on the product or service by asking open-ended questions such as “May I ask what you need to think about?” and “May I ask why you’d like to wait on this service?”
 Their answer will help guide you in seeing the customer’s perspective and, possibly, finding another angle to present your offering.

-When you’re faced with rejection or an objection, take a brief moment to consider why your customer has the objection.
+When you’re faced with rejection or simply a “stall”, take a brief moment to consider why your customer is actually doing it.
 You’d be surprised how often further conversation can lead to another opportunity to ask, and even a sale.